-Aphrodite is one of the most frequently used deities in magic and divination, but why?
+Aphrodite is one of the most popular deities in magic and divination, but why?
 Let’s learn all we need to know about this ancient goddess and her powers.

 Contents